WayneGreeley/elastic-cache-challenge/README.md

 There is room for improvement.
 I could create a VPC from scratch to eliminate a few of the look ups.
 The security needs major review for a real AWS account.
-I could store the sensitive data in Secrets Manager.
+I didn't use Secrets Manager properly, but I have run out of time.